entigolabs/entigo-infralib-agent/README.md

 Config example `{{ .config.prefix }}` will be overwritten by the value of the config field `prefix`.
 Config replacement does not support indexed paths.

 Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.
 Agent replacement also supports account id using key accountId.

+### Including terraform files in steps

+It's possible to include terraform files in steps by adding the files into a `./config/<stepName>/include` subdirectory.
+File names can't include `main.tf`, `provider.tf` or `backend.conf` as they are reserved for the agent.
+Files will be copied into the step directory which is used by terraform as step context.